If you've watched the news recently, it seems that the possibility of a recession has captured everyone’s attention.

 We also asked consumers to reflect on their purchasing behavior in previous economic eras with the question, "During uncertain financial times (such as past recessions or during the COVID-19 pandemic), what did you spend the most money on?"

-When surveyed, the most prominent goods consumers have bought in uncertain times are typically considered basic necessities.
+When surveyed in both the summer and winter, the most prominent goods consumers have bought in uncertain times are typically considered basic necessities.

 - Essential Groceries and Food

 The data reflects a shift to self-preservation and less on shopping for pleasure or taking on risks comes as no surprise.
 By eliminating costs for leisure or entertainment, people can ensure their families are taken care of before taking their dollar to do things like start a business, take a stroll to the movies, or invest in an unpredictable market.

 The good news?
 This doesn't necessarily mean a complete pause in retail, entertainment, or other non-essential services.
 Almost 10% still plan to invest in digital or online entertainment, around 9% would still invest in restaurants and bar outings – as well as education and academics, and over 16% would invest in clothing and apparel, So, unlike the pandemic, we probably won't see entire economies close up completely for months at a time.